DjangoGirls/tutorial/en/deploy/README.md

 Until now your website was only available on your computer, now you will learn how to deploy it!
 Deploying is the process of publishing your application on the Internet so people can finally go and see your app :).

 As you learned, a website has to be located on a server.
-There are a lot of providers, but we will use the one with the simplest deployment process: [Heroku](http://heroku.com/).
-Heroku is free for small applications that don't have too many visitors, it'll definitely be enough for you now.
+There are a lot of providers, but we will one of the ones with the simplest deployment process: [PythonAnywhere](http://pythonanywhere.com/).
+PythonAnywhere is free for small applications that don't have too many visitors, it'll definitely be enough for you now.

-We will be following this tutorial: https://devcenter.heroku.com/articles/getting-started-with-django, but we pasted it here so it's easier for you.

-## The `requirements.txt` file

-We need to create a `requirements.txt` file to tell Heroku what Python packages need to be installed on our server.

-But first, Heroku needs us to install a few packages.
-Go to your console with `virtualenv` activated and type this:

-    (myvenv) $ pip install dj-database-url gunicorn whitenoise

-After the installation is finished, go to the `djangogirls` directory and run this command:

-    (myvenv) $ pip freeze > requirements.txt

-This will create a file called `requirements.txt` with a list of your installed packages (i.e. Python libraries that you are using, for example Django :)).

-> __Note__: `pip freeze` outputs a list of all the Python libraries installed in your virtualenv, and the `>` takes the output of `pip freeze` and puts it into a file.
-Try running `pip freeze` without the `> requirements.txt` to see what happens!

-Open this file and add the following line at the bottom:

-    psycopg2==2.5.4

-This line is needed for your application to work on Heroku.

-## Procfile

-Another thing we need to create is a Procfile.
-This will let Heroku know which commands to run in order to start our website.
-Open up your code editor, create a file called `Procfile` in `djangogirls` directory and add this line:

-    web: gunicorn mysite.wsgi

-This line means that we're going to be deploying a `web` application, and we'll do that by running the command `gunicorn mysite.wsgi` (`gunicorn` is a program that's like a more powerful version of Django's `runserver` command).

-Then save it.
-Done!

-## The `runtime.txt` file

-We need to tell Heroku which Python version we want to use.
-This is done by creating a `runtime.txt` in the `djangogirls` directory using your editor's "new file" command, and putting the following text (and nothing else!) inside:

-    python-3.4.2

-## mysite/local_settings.py

-There is a difference between settings we are using locally (on our computer) and settings for our server.
-Heroku is using one database, and your computer is using a different database.
-That's why we need to create a separate file for settings that will only be available for our local environment.

-Go ahead and create `mysite/local_settings.py` file.
-It should contain your `DATABASE` setup from your `mysite/settings.py` file.
-Just like that:

-    import os
-    BASE_DIR = os.path.dirname(os.path.dirname(__file__))

-    DATABASES = {
-        'default': {
-            'ENGINE': 'django.db.backends.sqlite3',
-            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
-        }
-    }

-    DEBUG = True

-Then just save it! :)

-## mysite/settings.py

-Another thing we need to do is modify our website's `settings.py` file.
-Open `mysite/settings.py` in your editor and add the following lines at the end of the file:

-    import dj_database_url
-    DATABASES['default'] = dj_database_url.config()

-    SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')

-    ALLOWED_HOSTS = ['*']

-    STATIC_ROOT = 'staticfiles'

-    DEBUG = False

-    try:
-        from .local_settings import *
-    except ImportError:
-        pass

-It'll do necessary configuration for Heroku and also it'll import all of your local settings if `mysite/local_settings.py` exists.

-Then save the file.

-## mysite/wsgi.py

-Open the `mysite/wsgi.py` file and add these lines at the end:

-    from whitenoise.django import DjangoWhiteNoise
-    application = DjangoWhiteNoise(application)

-All right!

-## Heroku account

-You need to install your Heroku toolbelt which you can find here (you can skip the installation if you've already installed it during setup): https://toolbelt.heroku.com/

-> When running the Heroku toolbelt installation program on Windows make sure to choose "Custom Installation" when being asked which components to install.
-In the list of components that shows up after that please additionally check the checkbox in front of "Git and SSH".

-> On Windows you also must run the following command to add Git and SSH to your command prompt's `PATH`: `setx PATH "%PATH%;C:\Program Files\Git\bin"`.
-Restart the command prompt program afterwards to enable the change.

-> After restarting your command prompt, don't forget to go to your `djangogirls` folder again and activate your virtualenv!
-(Hint: [Check the Django installation chapter](../django_installation/README.md#working-with-virtualenv))

-Please also create a free Heroku account here: https://id.heroku.com/signup/www-home-top

-Then authenticate your Heroku account on your computer by running this command:

-    $ heroku login

-In case you don't have an SSH key this command will automatically create one.
-SSH keys are required to push code to the Heroku.
+The other external service we'll be using is [Github](http://www.github.com), which is a code hosting service.
+There are others out there, but almost all programmers have a Github account these days, and now so will you!

+We'll use Github as a stepping stone to transport our code to & from PythonAnywhere.

+TODO: STATIC_ROOT in settings.py

 ## Git

-Git is a version control system used by a lot of programmers - software which keeps track of changes to a file or set of files over time so that you can recall specific versions later.
-Heroku uses a git repository to manage your project files, so we need to use it too.
+Git is a "version control system" used by a lot of programmers - software which keeps track of changes to a file or set of files over time so that you can recall specific versions later.

-Create a file named `.gitignore` in your `djangogirls` directory with the following content:

-    myvenv
-    __pycache__
-    staticfiles
-    local_settings.py
-    db.sqlite3
-    *.py[co]

-and save it.
-The dot on the beginning of the file name is important!
-As you can see, we're now telling Heroku to ignore `local_settings.py` and don't download it, so it's only available on your computer (locally).

-Next, we’ll create a new git repository and save our changes.

-> __Note__: Check out your current working directory with a `pwd` command before initializing the repository.
-You should be in the `djangogirls` folder.

-Go to your console and run these commands:
+Go to your console and run these commands, in the `djangogirls` directory:

     $ git init
     Initialized empty Git repository in ~/djangogirls/.git/
     $ git config user.name "Your Name"
     $ git config user.email you@example.com

+> __Note__: Check your current working directory with a `pwd` command before initializing the repository.
+You should be in the `djangogirls` folder.

-Initializing the git repository is something we only need to do once per project.
+Initializing the git repository is something we only need to do once per project (and you won't have to re-enter the username and email again ever)

+Git will track changes to all the files and folders in this directory, but there are some files we want it to ignore.
+We do this by creating a file called `.gitignore` in the base directory:

+    *.pyc
+    __pycache__
+    myvenv
+    db.sqlite3

+The dot on the beginning of the file name is important!

 It's a good idea to use a `git status` command before `git add` or whenever you find yourself unsure of what will be done, to prevent any surprises from happening (e.g. wrong files will be added or commited).
 The `git status` command returns information about any untracked/modifed/staged files, branch status and much more.
 The output should be similar to: